Search Our Books

 Availability: Past Books

-Themes/Topics: Babies, Word Book
+Themes/Topics: Word Book, Babies

 There are over fifty essential first words to learn in this sturdy board book, which has picture tabs around the top and sides to help little fingers find the categories inside -- food, clothes, toys, bedtime, bath time, playtime, and more.
 Filled with full-color photographs to look at, and large, easy-to-read text labels, Words provides an excellent platform for children's very first learning.